l7mp/mc-wan/README.md

 HTTP(S) session, otherwise if everything goes over a single HTPP(S) stream then the SD-WAN may not be able to classify the inter-cluster traffic to apply the forwarding preferences.

-We apply the following rule:
+We apply the following rules.
-* all access to the receiver side EW-gateway that is to receive high priority on the SD-WAN uses some predefined port X (say, 31111),
+* All SD-WAN priority levels (i.e., tunnels) are wrapped by a CRD that specifies the port used for sending traffic over the SD-WAN with that priority (say, 31111 for high-prio traffic).
-* the rest of the priority levels use the subsequent ports X+1, X+2, etc.,
+* All access to the receiver side EW-gateway that is to receive high priority on the SD-WAN uses some predefined port X that we specify in the corresponding WANPolicy resource.
-* we can define a separate port for traffic that is to be exchanged over the Internet.
+* We may define a separate port for traffic that is to be exchanged over the Internet.

 We assume the SD-WAN is bootstrapped with appropriate per-destination-port application-aware routing policies to enforce the priority encoded in the destination port.